Gilroy Garlic Festival shooting: Background

 The Gilroy Garlic Festival was an annual three-day event held at Christmas Hill Park.
 One of the nation's best-known food festivals, centered on garlic, it drew 80,000 to 100,000 visitors from around the country and was described as a family event.
 Located about 30 mi southeast of San Jose and the Silicon Valley area, Gilroy is home to about 60,000 people, and the city is a major producer of garlic.
 As Gilroy's top fundraising event, the Garlic Festival was staffed with volunteers to raise money for nonprofit groups, including clubs and schools.
+After its cancellation in 2020 due to the COVID-19 pandemic, a drive-through festival was held in 2021.
+The festival returned in 2025 after a three year hiatus.

 Shooting

 The shooting occurred during the 41st annual gathering of the festival on Sunday, July 28, 2019—its third and final day—shortly before the scheduled closing at 6:00 p.m.
 The gunman entered the festival by using bolt cutters to cut through a wire fence along Uvas Creek, thus evading security screening.
 Authorities stated that a WASR-10 semi-automatic rifle was used, a Romanian variant of the AK-47.
 It was equipped with a 75-round drum magazine.
 The gunman was also wearing a bulletproof vest and carrying five extra magazines of 40 rounds each.

 The gunman opened fire on festival-goers near an inflatable slide, ultimately shooting 39 rounds.
 Eyewitnesses described a white man wearing a green shirt and a grayish handkerchief around his neck firing into the food area.
 Witnesses reported that he appeared to be firing at random.
 Jack van Breen, the lead singer of the local band TinMan (which was performing an encore when the shooting began) told KPIX-TV that he heard someone shout, "Why are you doing this?"
 The gunman's response was, "Because I'm really angry."

 Police at the scene engaged him within a minute of the first shots being fired, firing 18 rounds and hitting the gunman several times.
 The police chief credited the fast response to a heavy police presence with "many, many officers in the park".
 The three officers were placed on administrative leave per standard procedures when they fire their service weapons in the line of duty.
-While initial reports indicated that the gunman was killed by the police, the Santa Clara County coroner reported on August 2 that the gunman died from a self-inflicted gunshot wound to the head, after officers had already shot him multiple times.
+While initial reports indicated that the gunman was killed by the police, the Santa Clara County coroner reported on August 2 that the gunman died from a self-inflicted gunshot wound to the head by inserting the rifle into his mouth, after officers had already shot him multiple times.

 Along with the Gilroy Police Department, the San Francisco Field Division of the Bureau of Alcohol, Tobacco, Firearms and Explosives and 30 FBI agents also responded to the scene.